raymondtay/LearningHaskell/src/08_FileProcessing/README.md

 Module writers often use this flexibility to pur more important code earlier in a source file, relegating the plumbing work to a later time.

+### About Handling Errors Through API Design

+It's not necessarily a disaster if our globToRegex is passed a malformed pattern.
+Perhaps a user mistype a pattern, in which case, we like to be able to report a meaningful error message.

+Calling the 'error' function when this kind of problem occurs can be a drastic response.
+The error throws an exception.
+Pure Haslell code cannot deal with exceptions so control is going to rocket out of our pure code into the nearest caller that lives in IO and has an appropriate exception handler installed.
+If no such handler is installed, the Haskell runtime will default to terminating our program (or print a nasty error message, in ghci)